 Bacterial and Viral Rashes

 Scarlet fever is strep throat with a rash.
 The throat infection is caused by a streptococcal bacteria.
 It is most commonly seen in school-aged children in the winter and early spring, but it can occur in individuals of any age and in any season.
-It is very contagious, and the risk of transmission can be decreased with good hand washing.
+It is very contagious, especially from saliva transmission.
+The risk of transmission can be decreased with good hand washing.

 The rash is not serious, but serious complications can occur from the underlying strep throat infection.
 The most worrisome of these is rheumatic fever, a serious disease that can damage the heart valves and cause long-term heart disease.